harvard-library/inscriptio/README.md

 ### General
 * Ruby 1.9.3 and a bunch of gems included in the Gemfile
-* A postgresql 8.x+ database server.
+* A postgresql 9.x+ database server.
 * A webserver capable of interfacing with Rails applications.
 Ideally, apache or nginx with mod_passenger installed.
 * Linux or OSX.
-Linux would be easier.
 * ImageMagick

 ### Development/Test